S2E/s2e-old/docs/Howtos/init_env.rst

 -----------------------------------

 You can easily feed symbolic data to your program via ``stdin``.
-The idea is to pipe the symbolic output of the first program to the input of the second.
+The idea is to pipe the symbolic output of one program to the input of another.
-This can be done using the ``s2ecmd`` utility, located in the guest tools directory.
+Symbolic output can be generated using the ``s2ecmd`` utility, located in the guest tools directory.

 ::

-    $ ./s2ecmd symbwrite 4 | echo
+    $ /path/to/guest/s2ecmd/s2ecmd symbwrite 4 | echo

 The command above will pass 4 symbolic bytes to ``echo``.